 As an Isagenix associate, you are required to generate 100 monthly PV or personal volume at least for your membership to remain active.
 So you can qualify for commissions as well.
 The 100 monthly PV is equivalent to around $150 per month.
 That’s $1,800 per year.

-Aside from, there are other ways you can earn as an Isagenix associate:
+Aside from that, there are other ways you can earn as an Isagenix associate:

 - Retail Profits – Profits you earn from reselling Isagenix products that you bought at a wholesale price.